BSc Plant Science

 - Individual e-learning questions and literature review assignment plus essay questions during examination.

-Performance in workshop questions; written feedback on coursework assignment; question/answer session in final session.
+Performance in workshop questions; written feedback on coursework assignment; questions/answer session in final session.

 Mostly primary research literature based with articles and links provided on Blackboard.
 The following are also recommended.